KerryLeeHartley/07_30_24/README.md

 -**Collaboration (C)**: I will create and support initiatives that bring different teams together to learn from each other and share best practices.

 -**Development & Growth (D)**: My goal is to establish a robust framework for ongoing knowledge exchange, ensuring that our leadership development efforts are sustainable and impactful.

+$%$%$%$%%$%$%$%
+Performance Summary: Areas of Impact (A)

+Over the past 12 months, I have demonstrated significant impact in key areas by stepping into leadership roles and fostering strong client relationships, aligned with Accenture's core values.

+Client:

+Transition Leadership: During a critical period of transition, I played a pivotal role in ensuring continuity and stability for both our team and our client's operations.
+As our team shifted between two managers, I stepped in to maintain seamless communication and operational flow, preventing any disruption in our service delivery.

+Client Liaison: I effectively fostered new relationships with our client stakeholders as they transitioned to a new Sr. Sales Operations Manager.
+By proactively engaging and understanding their needs, I established trust and served as a reliable point of contact, ensuring that any gaps during their onboarding phase were addressed promptly and efficiently.

+People:

+Subject Matter Expertise: I have developed and established myself as a subject matter expert in a key initiative that occurs quarterly.
+This has not only enhanced my ability to contribute valuable insights and drive outcomes but also allowed me to mentor and support colleagues in understanding and executing this initiative effectively.

+Support to Senior Leaders: Without formal training, I took the initiative to develop the necessary skills and knowledge to support a team of senior leaders (level 8 and below).
+This involved engaging with their stakeholders and facilitating day-to-day operations, demonstrating my adaptability and commitment to personal growth and team success.

+One Accenture:

+Collaboration Across Teams: I facilitated effective collaboration within our team and with client stakeholders during the transition periods.
+By bridging gaps and ensuring continuous communication, I helped uphold Accenture's reputation for seamless client service and teamwork.

+Empowerment Through Initiative: By stepping into roles beyond my formal responsibilities, I empowered our team to continue functioning at a high level, ensuring that all involved parties felt supported and informed.

+This past year has been a testament to my adaptability and dedication to driving impactful results for both Accenture and our clients.
+I look forward to continuing to leverage these experiences and insights to further our mission of delivering exceptional client value and fostering an inclusive, high-performance culture.